Mercury Bank Review

 Mercury makes money off of your debit card purchases through interchange fees.
 Basically, when you spend money with your debit card, merchants pay a fee to Mercury.
 It also earns revenue as a percentage of return on treasury deposits.

 Yes, all Mercury accounts are FDIC-insured.
-Mercury partners with Evolve Bank & Trust, a financial institution based out of Memphis, which services Mercury’s accounts.
+Mercury partners with Evolve Bank & Trust®, and Choice Financial Group, which service Mercury’s accounts.

 Which bank is best for start-ups?

-When it comes to online business banking for start-ups, there is no shortage of options these days.
+When it comes to online business banking for start-ups, there is no shortage of options.
 With that said, Mercury is one of the few that is specifically engineered to serve tech-focused start-up companies.

 There’s no definitive answer to the “best” solution for every company since each start-up’s financial wants and needs will vary based on size, goals, and priorities.
 Check out the other options listed in the Alternatives section and figure out which one will be the best fit to partner with your organization.